Presentability and topoi in internal higher category theory: Decomposition of colimits

 \begin{proof}[{Proof of Proposition~\ref{prop:decompositionExistenceColimits}}] Let $f\colon\I{C}\to\I{D}$ be a $\I{U}$-cocontinuous functor between $\I{U}$-cocomplete $\BB$-categories.
 Consider the commutative diagram

-that arises from applying the universal property of $\IPSh_{\Univ}^{\I{U}}(\I{C})$ to the composition $\I{C}\to\I{D}\into\IPSh_{\Univ}^{\I{U}}(\I{D})$.
-As $\I{C}$ and $\I{D}$ are $\I{U}$-cocomplete, the vertical inclusions admit left adjoints $L_{\I{C}}$ and $L_{\I{D}}$~\cite[Corollary~6.1.11]{Martini2021a}.
-Now if $p\colon \I{K}\to\I{C}$ is a diagram, Proposition~\ref{prop:decompositionColimitsPSh} implies that there is a diagram $p^\prime\colon \I{I}\to \IPSh_{\Univ}^{\I{U}}(\I{C})$ such that $\colim p^\prime$ is equivalent to the colimit of $h_{\I{C}}p$.
-In particular, the colimit of $h_{\I{C}}p$ is contained in $\IPSh_{\Univ}^{\I{U}}(\I{C})$.
-Consequently, $L_{\I{C}}p^\prime$ defines a colimit of $p$~\cite[Lemma~4.5.1]{Martini2021a}.
+that arises from applying the universal property of $\IPSh^{\I{U}}(\I{C})$ to the composition $\I{C}\to\I{D}\into\IPSh^{\I{U}}(\I{D})$.
+As $\I{C}$ and $\I{D}$ are $\I{U}$-cocomplete, the vertical inclusions admit left adjoints $L_{\I{C}}$ and $L_{\I{D}}$~\cite[Corollary~7.1.14]{MWColimits}.
+Now if $p\colon \I{K}\to\I{C}$ is a diagram, Proposition~\ref{prop:decompositionColimitsPSh} implies that there is a diagram $p^\prime\colon \I{I}\to \IPSh^{\I{U}}(\I{C})$ such that $\colim p^\prime$ is equivalent to the colimit of $h_{\I{C}}p$.
+In particular, the colimit of $h_{\I{C}}p$ is contained in $\IPSh^{\I{U}}(\I{C})$.
+Consequently, $\colim L_{\I{C}}p^\prime$ defines a colimit of $p$~\cite[Proposition~5.2.5]{MWColimits}.
 By replacing $\I{C}$ with $\I{D}$, this argument also shows that every diagram $\I{K}\to\I{D}$ admits a colimit in $\I{D}$.
-Moreover, as $f$ and $\hat f$ are $\I{U}$-cocontinuous, the universal property of $\IPSh_{\Univ}^{\I{U}}(\I{C})$ implies that the canonical map $L_{\I{D}}\hat f\to f L_{\I{C}}$ is an equivalence.
+Moreover, as $f$ and $\hat f$ are $\I{U}$-cocontinuous, the universal property of $\IPSh^{\I{U}}(\I{C})$ implies that the canonical map $L_{\I{D}}\hat f\to f L_{\I{C}}$ is an equivalence.
 Consequently, as $L_{\I{D}}\hat f$ preserves the colimit of $h_{\I{C}}p$, so does $fL_{\I{C}}$.
 As the colimit cocone of $p$ is the image of the colimit cocone of $h_{\I{D}}p$ along $L_{\I{C}}$, we conclude that $f$ preserves the colimit of $p$.
 Now by replacing $\BB$ with $\Over{\BB}{A}$ and repeating the above argumentation, one concludes that both $\I{C}$ and $\I{D}$ admit $\I{K}$-indexed colimits and that $f$ commutes with such colimits. \end{proof}

-\subsection{Cocompletion with relations}
+\section{Cocompletion with relations}

-Let $\I{U}$ be a doctrine, and let $\I{C}$ be a $\BB$-category.
-In~\cite{Martini2021a}, we constructed the \emph{free $\I{U}$-cocompletion} $\IPSh_{{\Univ}}^{\I{U}}(\I{C})$ of $\I{C}$, i.e.\ the universal $\I{U}$-cocomplete $\BB$-category that is equipped with a functor $\I{C}\to\IPSh_{{\Univ}}^{\I{U}}(\I{C})$.
+Let $\I{U}$ be an internal class, and let $\I{C}$ be a $\BB$-category.
+In~\cite{MWColimits}, we constructed the \emph{free $\I{U}$-cocompletion} $\IPSh^{\I{U}}(\I{C})$ of $\I{C}$, i.e.\ the universal $\I{U}$-cocomplete $\BB$-category that is equipped with a functor $\I{C}\to\IPSh^{\I{U}}(\I{C})$.
 The goal of this section is to generalise this result by imposing that a chosen collection of cocones in $\I{C}$ (that are indexed by objects of $\I{U}$) become colimit cocones in the free $\I{U}$-cocompletion.
 Our proof of this result is a straightforward adaptation of the discussion in~\cite[\S~5.3.6]{htt}.